EudyContreras/Chronox.NetCore/README.md

 ## How does Chronox works? ##

-`Chronox` uses a combination of techniques in order to work.
-At the top level it uses pre-processors which will look at the string and attempt to pre-process it in order to make parsing and pattern matching easier.
+`Chronox` uses a combination of different techniques in order to extract desired time related entities.
+At the top level `Chronox` uses pre-processors which will scan the string and attempt to pre-process it in order to make parsing and pattern matching easier.
 Eg: A pre-processor or `IChronoxScanner` is used to convert any numeric value written in words to its numeric representation.
+Eg: "Two hundred and fifty-five becomes 255".
 Additional pre-processors may be used in order to satisfy the locale and or parsing needs of an application.

-Under the hood `Chronox` uses **REGEX** for matching specific patterns along side translation methods.
+Under the hood `Chronox` uses **REGEX** for matching specific patterns along the side some translation and entithy extraction methods.
 Various entity extraction methods are used in order to effetively find and parse the desired data.
+Regex patterns are automatically generated using a generator.
+Theses regex patterns are then used in order to find the desired data.

 #### Compiling performance: ####

-Chronox compilation time is relative to the amount of sequences supported as well the amount of datasets added to it.
+Chronox compilation time is relative to the amount of sequences/formats supported as well the amount of datasets added to it.
 The amount of variations added to a dataset will affect the the compilation time too.

 #### Parsing performance: ####

-Due to the fact that most of the work done by `Chronox` happens when it is built parsing times are pretty fast.
+Due to the fact that most of the work done by `Chronox` happens when it is built, parsing times are in most cases pretty fast.
 The usual parsing time does not exceed 1 millisecond.
 There are some edge cases in which chronox may take up to 60 milliseconds in order to return a result.
 The lenght of the string and the amount of pre-processors/scanners used will also affect the parsing performance. `Chrono` in its current state can be further optimized and it will be optimized in a near future.

 ## Datasets and Instructions:

 In order to add support to a language `Chronox` uses datasets which contain instructions which the system uses in order to parse a given input.
-For a DataSet template please please refere to: [Template].
-The dataset allowes the user to deal with some language specific rules and exceptions.
+For a DataSet template please please refere to: [Template](https://github.com/EudyContreras/Chronox.NetCore/blob/master/TEMPLATE.txt).
+The dataset allows the user to deal with some language specific rules and exceptions.

 In order to achieve the best result please read the guidelines and descriptions.
-The language files work directly with the parser in order to provide support for different laguages.
+The language files work directly with the parser in order to provide support for different languages.
 If you wish add to support to a language simply specified the equivalent variations to be used by the parser when converting, along with the optional regex patterns for the variations.
+If no regex pattern is provided to the variations it will then be generated by `Chronox`.
+You may write the patterns yourself in order to decrese the work that needs to be done by `Chronox` upon construction.
 In addition you may also provide additional information in order to inrease parsing accuracy.

 #### Keywords: ####